 Involuntary Lateral Transfer

-An involuntary lateral transfer is the reassignment by a supervisor of an employee to another position of the career stream, level, and pay grade to meet operational needs.
-The supervisor is responsible for contacting their area’s HR representative to facilitate an involuntary lateral transfer.
+An involuntary lateral transfer is the reassignment by a manager of an employee to another position of the career stream, level, and pay grade to meet operational needs.
+The manager is responsible for contacting their area’s HR representative to facilitate an involuntary lateral transfer.

 An involuntary demotion is an alternative course of action when an employee's performance does not dictate termination.
 For example, an involuntary demotion may occur when an employee cannot perform to the expectations of the current position but may possess skills and abilities that are needed elsewhere in the department.

-The supervisor must submit a written request for an involuntary demotion to their area’s HR representative, who will partner with the EEO and Employee Relations Division for review and approval.
+The manager must submit a written request for an involuntary demotion to their area’s HR representative, who will partner with the EEO and Employee Relations Division for review and approval.

 Transfer From a Regular Staff Position To a Temporary/Wage Account Position